Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Beaumaris recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Beaumaris has recorded approximately 62 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 310 homes were approved, with an additional 16 approved so far in FY-26.
-The average increase of new residents per year per dwelling constructed over these years is approximately 0.1.
+Beaumaris has granted approximately 62 residential approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 310 homes were approved, with an additional 20 approved in FY-26 so far.
+On average, 0.1 new residents have been added per year per dwelling constructed over these five years.

 Frequently Asked Questions - Development